Refined topological vertex for a 5D $Sp(N)$ gauge theory with antisymmetric matter

-From the perspective of Type I' string theory, 5d $Sp(N)$ gauge theories with $N_f$ hypermultiplets in the fundamental representation (flavors) and a hypermultiplets in the antisymmetric (antisymmetric) is realized as $N$ D4-branes near the $N_f$ D8 branes on top of a single $O8^-$ orientifold plane.
-The theory has superconformal fixed point arises in the infinite coupling limit of the gauge theory.
+From the perspective of Type I' string theory, 5D $Sp(N)$ gauge theories with $N_f$ hypermultiplets in the fundamental representation (flavors) and one hypermultiplet in the antisymmetric (antisymmetric) are realized as $N$ D4-branes near the $N_f$ D8 branes on top of a single $O8^-$ orientifold plane.
+The theory has superconformal fixed point that arises in the infinite coupling limit of the gauge theory.
 It exhibits $SO(2N_f) \times U(1)_I \times SU(2)_{\rm antisym.}$ global symmetry of flavors, instanton number, and an antisymmetric.
 At the UV fixed point, the global symmetry is enhanced to \cite{Seiberg:1996bd}